turingschool/front-end-curriculum/lessons/module-4/interview-question-practice.md

 ## Iteration 2

-- Explain what ARIA and screenreaders are, and how to make a website accessible. [-hint- here](http://frontend.turing.io/lessons/wai-aria.html) and [-hint- here](http://frontend.turing.io/lessons/module-1/html-2.html)
+- Explain what ARIA and screenreaders are, and how to make a website accessible. [-hint- here](http://frontend.turing.io/lessons/wai-aria.html) and [-hint- here](http://frontend.turing.io/lessons/module-1/html-2.html) [best practices]

-- What is the difference between classes and IDs in CSS? [-hint-](http://frontend.turing.io/lessons/module-1/css-1.html)
+- What is the difference between classes and IDs in CSS? [-hint-](http://frontend.turing.io/lessons/module-1/css-1.html) [css]

-- What are the advantages/disadvantages of using CSS preprocessors? [-hint-](http://frontend.turing.io/independent-study/idiomatic-css.html) and [-hint-](http://frontend.turing.io/lessons/introduction-to-sass.html)
+- What are the advantages/disadvantages of using CSS preprocessors? [-hint-](http://frontend.turing.io/independent-study/idiomatic-css.html) and [-hint-](http://frontend.turing.io/lessons/introduction-to-sass.html) [css]

-- Explain how prototypal inheritance works [-hint-](http://frontend.turing.io/lessons/module-1/js-4.html)
+- Explain how prototypal inheritance works [-hint-](http://frontend.turing.io/lessons/module-1/js-4.html) [js]

+- Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models. [css]

 - What are HTTP methods?
-List all HTTP methods that you know, and explain them. [-hint-](http://frontend.turing.io/lessons/node.html)
+List all HTTP methods that you know, and explain them. [-hint-](http://frontend.turing.io/lessons/node.html) [web APIs]

-- Question: What value is returned from the following statement?
+- Question: What value is returned from the following statement? [js]

 ```js
 "i'm a lasagna hog".split("").reverse().join("");